Market stumbles over concerns about GOP tax reform

-The Dow is on track to have its worst day since early September, as the fate of tax reform hangs in the balance.
+The Dow snapped a 5-day streak of records, as the fate of tax reform hangs in the balance.

-Analysts say that investors are worried about whether the Republican legislation can pass, citing dissent on key provisions and reports that the Senate's GOP plan would delay corporate tax cuts until 2019.
+Analysts said that investors were worried about whether the Republican legislation can pass, citing dissent on key provisions and reports that the Senate's GOP plan would delay corporate tax cuts until 2019.

 "There's two competing bills, and one's more horrible than the next," said Michael Block, chief market strategist at Rhino Trading Partners.